benchristelcom/benchristelcom.github.io/src/welcome.md

 - [LynX](https://github.com/benchristel/LynX) - My Linux Mint theme.
 Re-skins Linux to look and feel like "big cat"-era Mac OSX.
 Don't ask me how it's pronounced.
 - [autokeyconf](https://github.com/benchristel/autokeyconf) - Rebinds shortcut keys system-wide on Linux.
 - ["Frost" theme for Docky](https://github.com/benchristel/docky-frost) - An OSX-style dock for Linux.

-## Minor Artifacts

 - [yt](https://benchristel.github.io/yt/) - Watch YouTube without ads or tracking.
 Pairs great with [LeechBlock](https://www.proginosko.com/leechblock/).
 - [Meditation Timer](https://benchristel.github.io/meditation/) with background noise, and bells at 5-minute intervals.

+## Minor Artifacts

+Projects I haven't done anything with in a while.

+- [Dunmanifestin](https://github.com/gavmor/dunmanifestin) - Recursive madlib engine, designed for generating D&D characters and settings.
+Made in collaboration with [Gavin Morgan](https://gavmor.com).
 - [The Cave](https://benchristel.github.io/the-cave/) - Helps you keep track of short-term tasks with deep dependencies.
 - [Auracle](https://benchristel.github.io/auracle) - A word generator for conlangs.
 Give it some examples of your desired aesthetic, and get more in return.
 - [Aether Author](http://benchristel.github.io/aether-author/) - Stream-of-consciousness writing tool.
 Hides everything but the last few characters, so you can write without your writing getting in the way.
+- [Hashema](https://github.com/benchristel/hashema) - a Ruby gem for checking if a data structure conforms to a schema / type definition.
+Designed to be more ergonomic and flexible than [JSON Schema](https://json-schema.org/).

 ## Other Projects